The Resource Center organizes resources around 7 green economy “Sectors” and 7 “Topics.”

 November 12, 2011

-Center for Environmental Excellence: American Association of State Highway and Transportation Offici
+Center for Environmental Excellence: American Association of State Highway and Transportation Officials (AASHTO)

-The Sustainable Transportation section of this website has reports and other data and information on sustainability in the highway and transportation field.
+The AASHTO Publications section of this website has reports and other data and information on sustainability in the highway and transportation field.
 The Center is designed to serve as a resource for transportation planning professionals seeking technical assistance, training, information exchange, partnership-building opportunities, and quick and easy access to environmental tools.

 Educators can view this Department of Energy (DOE) and Environmental Protection Agency (EPA) resource for detailed information on Alternative Fuels, Fuel Efficiency, and Miles Per Gallon Calculations.
 Also navigate the links for materials about Hybrid and Electric Vehicles or New & Upcoming Electric Vehicles.